 Once the parties have received labour market organisation-level pay statistics provided by the Confederation of Finnish Industries, the earnings trends are reviewed no later than by April 30.
-Correspondingly, the earnings trends in company groups are reviewed no later than by May 15.
-The pay committees referred to in this protocol are responsible for the follow-up.
+Correspondingly, the earnings trends in

 For company groups and other companies, earnings trends are reviewed within the company group in question.
 This takes place on an annual basis and no later than by 15 May once the statistics are available from the Confederation of Finnish Industries.
 Pay increases must be at least at the level set out in the collective agreement.